Anniversary Waltz (play): Tryouts

 Anniversary Waltz had its first tryout at the Shubert Theatre in New Haven, Connecticut on March 3, 1954.
 The local reviewer acknowledged the audience liked the play, but was scathing about the writing.
 The direction and acting were fine according to the reviewer: "It's only the play itself that is witless and tasteless".
 Chodorov and Fields had used "the same old waggery and same old schmaltz", updated with a few new tricks and topical references.

 The company then went to Boston for two weeks, opening at the Plymouth Theatre on March 8, 1954.
 Reviewer Cyrus Durgin sounded a doubtful note about what sort of play it was, "something between farce, drama, and animated comic strip".
 He felt the writers had thrown too much frenetic action and wisecracks into the play and suggested cutting back somewhat.
 The writers seem to have taken his advice, paring away one featured role during this tryout.
 Durgin was positive about the performers, especially the two supporting youngsters, Warren Berlinger and Mary Lee Dearring.

 Moss Hart was wary of tough audiences at the National Theatre.
 So the production went to Philadelphia next, opening at the Locust Theatre on March 23, 1954, as part of the Theatre Guild local subscription series.
-Reviewer Henry T. Murdock pointed out that the character of Bud Walters "wasn't really a very funny fellow at all, and that his antics were humerous only by the most tolerant definition of the term."
+Reviewer Henry T. Murdock pointed out that the character of Bud Walters "wasn't really a very funny fellow at all, and that his antics were humorous only by the most tolerant definition of the term."
 Nevertheless, Murdock conceded, the audience appreciated the performance.